junxit/us-congress-bills-115/metadata.md

 - 2017-05-17 — Mr. Davis, Rodney moved to suspend the rules and pass the bill.
 - 2017-05-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 1 (Roll no. 262). (text: CR H4273)
 - 2017-05-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 418 - 1 (Roll no. 262).(text: CR H4273)
+- 2017-05-18 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.